 Blue Cash Everyday Card from American Express

 A very close second in customer satisfaction, American Express’ Blue Cash Everyday Card from American Express (a NextAdvisor advertiser) is perfect for those who spend more on groceries and gas, and also want a year-long 0% intro APR.
 Its rewards are so great you’d think it’s only for those with excellent credit, but rest assured it’s available to those with just good credit (typically a credit score above 700).
 You’ll get 3% back at U.S. supermarkets on up to $6,000 in purchases each year, then 1% back.
 Plus, you’ll get an unlimited 2% back on gas, and all other card purchases will earn a very decent 1% cash back.
-On top of that, you’ll get a $100 bonus after you spend $1,000 in purchases within the first 3 months.
+And, if you apply by 5/3/17 you’ll earn 10% back at U.S. restaurants in the first 6 months you have the card, up to a maximum of $200 cash back.
+On top of all that, you’ll get a $100 bonus after you spend $1,000 in purchases within the first 3 months.
 This card has a tremendous potential for cash back – for example, if you max out your grocery spend you’ll earn $180 cash back each year just on groceries, not to mention all the cash back you could earn on gas on your other purchases!
 You can also take advantage of a 12-month 0% intro APR on purchases and balance transfers (there is a 3% balance transfer fee).

 Whether you’re planning a vacation or just like to travel, the Capital One Venture Rewards Credit Card offers great reward flexibility, generous rewards and no foreign transaction fees.
 Plus it’s offered to those with good credit (usually a credit score above 700), rather than excellent credit, so if you don’t have a perfect credit history, you could still qualify.
 You’ll earn 2 miles for each $1 you spend on all your purchases, a straightforward reward structure which makes it easy to know what you’ll be earning when you buy something.
 Plus, there is a 40,000 mile bonus, equal to $400 in travel, after spending $3,000 in the first 3 months.
 Your earned miles are super easy to redeem — just use them as a statement credit against travel purchases you make with the card.
 This gives you the ability to book your travel any way you’d like and with any airline, hotel or cruise you want.
 There is a $59 annual fee, but it’s waived the first year you have the card.